Eliot A. Cohen: Statements on US foreign policy

-Cohen was one of the first neoconservatives to publicly advocate war against Iran and Iraq.
+Cohen was one of the early national security analyst to publicly advocate war against Iran and Iraq.
+Cohen's commentary during this time has been characterized by some to reflect his neoconservative leanings.
+He has always rejected this label to describe his views.

 In a November 2001 op-ed for The Wall Street Journal, Cohen identified what he called World War IV and advocated the overthrow of Iran's government as a possible next step for the Bush administration.
 Cohen claimed "regime change" in Iran could be accomplished with a focus on "pro-Western and anticlerical forces" in the Middle East and suggested that such an action would be "wise, moral and unpopular (among some of our allies)".
 He went on to argue that such a policy was as important as the then identified goal of Osama bin Laden's capture: "The overthrow of the first theocratic revolutionary Muslim state and its replacement by a moderate or secular government, however, would be no less important a victory in this war than the annihilation of bin Laden."

-Later in 2001, Cohen, in what was becoming a dominant theme of his writing, advocated war against Iraq once again and proceeded to outline how effortless such a military campaign would be:
+Later in 2001, Cohen advocated war against Iraq once again and proceeded to outline how effortless such a military campaign would be:

 After Afghanistan, what?
 Iraq is the big prize...
 One important element will be the use of the Iraqi National Congress to help foster the collapse of the regime, and to provide a replacement for it.
 The INC, which has received bad, and in some cases malicious treatment, from the State Department and intelligence community over the years, may not be able to do the job with U.S. air support alone.

 As a result of his public statements on why a war against Iraq was necessary, Cohen was invited to appear on CNN Wolf Blitzer Reports and amongst other statements given in response to questioning from Blitzer offered the judgment:

 We know that he [Saddam Hussein] supports terror.
 There's very solid evidence that the Iraqis were behind an attempt to assassinate President Bush's father.
 And we—by the way, we do know that there is a connection with the 9/11 terrorists.
 We do know that Mohamed Atta, the ringleader of the 9/11 terrorists, met with Iraqi intelligence in Prague.
 So...

 In testifying to a congressional House committee later in 2002, Cohen was quoted as saying: